udamonic.com

 1272772.
 2constant myDConstant

-A 32-bit variable can be created using the word 2variable, and accessed using 2!
-And 2@.
+A 32-bit variable can be created using the word 2variable, and accessed using 2! and 2@.
 First a double is placed on the stack, then the double constant is created:

 2variable my32bitVar